niteshshetty-dev/react-debounce-search/README.md

-Debounce Search Component
+Debounce Search Component:

-Description
+Description:

 This is a simple React component that demonstrates the concept of debouncing user input in a search bar.
 Instead of filtering the list on every keystroke, it waits for the user to stop typing for a short period (500ms) before performing the search.
 This improves performance and avoids unnecessary computations.

-Features
+Features:

-React functional component using useState and useEffect.
+1. React functional component using useState and useEffect.

-Debounced filtering logic using setTimeout and clearTimeout.
+2. Debounced filtering logic using setTimeout and clearTimeout.

-Case-insensitive search.
+3. Case-insensitive search.

-Clean and minimal UI for demonstration.
+4. Clean and minimal UI for demonstration.

 How It Works

-User types into the input field.
+1. User types into the input field.

-The searchInput state is updated.
+2. The searchInput state is updated.

-A setTimeout of 500ms is set to wait before applying the filter.
+3. A setTimeout of 500ms is set to wait before applying the filter.

-If the user types again within 500ms, the previous timeout is cleared (clearTimeout), restarting the debounce timer.
+4. If the user types again within 500ms, the previous timeout is cleared (clearTimeout), restarting the debounce timer.

-Once the timer completes and no new input is detected, the component filters userList based on the input.
+5. Once the timer completes and no new input is detected, the component filters userList based on the input.

-Matching results are displayed as a list.
+6. Matching results are displayed as a list.

 Use Cases

-Typeahead search bars
+1. Typeahead search bars

-Live filtering of lists or tables
+2. Live filtering of lists or tables

-Optimizing API calls based on user input
+3. Optimizing API calls based on user input

 Future Enhancements

-Add API call instead of static list
+1. Add API call instead of static list

-Highlight matching text in results
+2. Highlight matching text in results

-Add loading indicator during debounce delay
+3. Add loading indicator during debounce delay

-Use a custom debounce hook for reusabilit
+4. Use a custom debounce hook for reusabilit